 1.3.
 We process your account data (“account data”).
 The account data may include your name and email address, phone number, date of birth and other data that you provide while registering.
 We obtain such data directly from you.
 We process account data for the purposes of operating our website, providing our services, ensuring the security of our website and services and communicating with you.
 The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract as well as our legitimate interest, namely monitoring and improving our website and services.

 1.4.
-We process information relating to provision of services by us to you in our website (“service provision data”).
-The service provision data may include your contact details, bank account details and information, related to services (information on the relevant flight, documents necessary for claim, communication for the purpose of service provision and similar).
+We process information relating to provision of services by us to you (“service provision data”).
+The service provision data may include your contact details, payment details and information, related to services (information on the relevant flight, documents necessary for claim, communication for the purpose of service provision and similar).
 The service provision data is processed to provide services and keep proper records of those transactions.
 The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract and our legitimate interests, namely the proper administration of our website and business.

 1.5.
 We may process information that you provide to us for the purpose of subscribing to our email messages and newsletters (“messaging data”).
 The messaging data is processed to send you the relevant messages and newsletters.
 The legal basis for this processing is your consent.
-Also, if we have already provided services for you in our website and you do not object, we may also process messaging data on the basis of our legitimate interest, namely seeking maintain and improve customer relations.
+Also, if we have already provided services for you on our website and you do not object, we may also process messaging data on the basis of our legitimate interest, namely on seeking to maintain and improve customer relations.

 1.6.
 We may process information relating to any communication that you send to us (“correspondence data”).
 The correspondence data may include the communication content and metadata associated with the communication.
 In case of communication through our website, the website will generate the metadata associated with communications made using the website contact forms.
 The correspondence data is processed for the purposes of communicating with you and record-keeping.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business, ensuring uniform and high quality consultation practice and for investigating disputes between you and our employees.